Skip to main content Skip to main navigation Skip to search

 Small Network Grants

-Grants of up to $20,000 for events or initiatives to strengthen community networks and capabilities that build drought preparedness.
-Applications will open in early 2024.
+Grants for events or initiatives to strengthen community networks and capabilities that build drought preparedness.
+Delivered across 2 rounds with Round 1 open until 14 November 2023.
 The grants will be delivered by FRRR.

 Mentoring Program